littlebizzy/slickstack/docs/workflows.md

 For each supported plugin, the workflow:

+1. validates the plugin slug before using it in paths
-1. finds the latest Git tag in the source plugin repo
+2. finds the latest Git tag in the source plugin repo
-2. compares that tag against the plugin version inside the existing vendored ZIP
+3. compares that tag against the plugin version inside the existing vendored ZIP
+4. logs the current vendored ZIP version and latest source tag
-3. skips the plugin if the vendored ZIP already matches the latest tagged version
+5. skips the plugin if the vendored ZIP already matches the latest tagged version
-4. downloads the GitHub tag archive when an update is needed
+6. downloads the GitHub tag archive when an update is needed
-5. extracts the archive into a temporary work directory
+7. extracts the archive into a temporary work directory
-6. renames the extracted GitHub archive folder to the exact plugin slug
+8. renames the extracted GitHub archive folder to the exact plugin slug
-7. verifies the expected main plugin file exists
+9. verifies the expected main plugin file exists before packaging
+10. rebuilds the package as a temporary ZIP
+11. verifies the temporary ZIP contains the expected main plugin file
-8. rebuilds the ZIP under `modules/wordpress/mu-plugins/`
+12. replaces the vendored ZIP under `modules/wordpress/mu-plugins/` only after verification passes
-9. commits and pushes only if Git detects ZIP changes
+13. commits and pushes only if Git detects ZIP changes

 For example, GitHub tag archives normally extract into names like: